 What, in this regard, does Trump propose his "big deal"?
 In fact, nothing new, just a few adjustments to the so-called Arab Peace Initiative 2002, which is expected to adapt to the Middle Eastern realities, taking into account the changes over the past 15 years (1).

 In Washington, the young heir to the Saudi throne is called the ardent supporter of lifting the taboo from the relations of the Arab world and Israel precisely on the basis of the Arab initiative 2002.
-Its framework is supposed to be somewhat expanded and at the same time made more flexible, aligned with the current dynamics of processes in the region.
+Its framework is supposed to be somewhat expanded and simultaneously made more flexible, aligned with the current dynamics of processes in the region.
 The Arabs of the Persian Gulf have, in fact, very limited tools to attract the attention of the Israelis to their initiative.
 This is still said in half a voice, but the "big deal" of Trump, which is inclined in the Kingdom of Saudi Arabia, can become both breakthrough and realized when one important element for Israel is included in it.
 This is recognition of the sovereignty over the Golan Heights, which the Israeli army established after the "six-day war" won by 50 years ago.
-Golan Heights on the Arab initiative 2002 should be returned to Syria.
+The Golan Heights on the Arab initiative 2002 should be returned to Syria.
 But there is no Syria as such.
 SyriaBashar al-AssadEven in 2011 year expelled from the League of Arab States, with it, no Arab monarchy of the Gulf will not go to normalize relations.
 Assad "ceded" the Arab Republic to the Iranians, then why should we save the tiny territory of the Golan (about 1200 sq.
 Km.)
 Under ephemeral Syrian sovereignty, something like this is now being discussed in Riyadh and other Arab capitals.

 The Golan, along with other wishes of Israel (in particular, the creation of the Confederate State of Palestine under the guarantees of Egypt, Jordan, Saudi Arabia and the transfer of the question of Jerusalem to the most recent stage in the solution of the Palestinian-Eritrean conflict) appear to the Saudis increasingly rational.
 The Israeli army in the Golan Heights is today one of the best solutions to the task of destroying the continuous "Shiite axis" from the western borders of Iran to the Lebanese coast of the Mediterranean Sea (Iran-Iraq Syria-Lebanon).